sporto/elm-tutorial/fetching_resources/showing_errors.md

           ( model.players, Effects.none )
 ```

 This just throws the error away.
+We need some way to show the error.